Woodward (WWD)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Woodward has shown robust cash profitability, enabling it to comfortably ride out cyclical downturns while investing in plenty of new offerings and returning capital to investors.
-The company’s free cash flow margin averaged 10.3% over the last five years, quite impressive for an industrials business.
+Woodward has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
+The company’s free cash flow margin averaged 9.5% over the last five years, better than the broader industrials sector.

 Woodward Trailing 12-Month Free Cash Flow Margin

-Woodward’s free cash flow clocked in at $180.9 million in Q3, equivalent to a 18.2% margin.
-This result was good as its margin was 4.4 percentage points higher than in the same quarter last year.
-Its cash profitability was also above its five-year level, and we hope the company can build on this trend.
+Woodward’s free cash flow clocked in at $70.31 million in Q4, equivalent to a 7.1% margin.
+This result was good as its margin was 6.9 percentage points higher than in the same quarter last year, but we note it was lower than its five-year cash profitability.
+Nevertheless, we wouldn’t read too much into a single quarter because investment needs can be seasonal, leading to short-term swings.
+Long-term trends trump temporary fluctuations.

 9. Return on Invested Capital (ROIC)